cascadiaquakes/earthquake_catalog_repository/_build/site/public/intro-bffdefd0a61f9bb44dff978b3598109c.md

 The **CRESCENT Earthquake Catalog Repository** is a community resource for the collection, documentation, and dissemination of peer-reviewed earthquake catalogs within the Cascadia Subduction Zone and surrounding regions.
 The repository is designed to support reproducible earthquake science by providing standardized access to curated catalogs derived using a wide range of detection, association, and location methodologies.

-This effort is part of the broader mission of the **Cascadia Region Earthquake Science Center (CRESCENT)** to advance understanding of earthquake science in the Pacific Northwest through open science, community model development, and shared cyberinfrastructure.
+This effort is part of the broader mission of the **Cascadia Region Earthquake Science Center (CRESCENT)** to advance understanding of earthquake processes and hazards in the Pacific Northwest through open science, community models, and shared cyberinfrastructure.

 ## Motivation